Accessibility statement

 Fees are payable in advance and include all relevant course materials, tuition and assessments.
 For short courses where the teaching takes place on campus, students must organise and pay for their own accommodation and travel.
 These costs are not included in the course fee.

-Students who attend any short course(s), and subsequently choose to undertake a full MScCertificate or Diploma, will be entitled to a credit of 90% of the fees already paid, which can be used towards the cost of the full award.
+Students who attend any short course(s), and subsequently choose to undertake a full MScCertificate or Diploma, will be entitled to some credit of the fees already paid, which can be used towards the cost of the full award.
+The credit a student is entitled to is calculated as follows:

 You should apply for the MSc, Diploma or Certificate after taking no more than 40 credits of modules.
 All components of your chosen postgraduate award, including modules taken as a CPD short course, must be taken within a five year time period.